The night Nadia lost her mother started like any other.

 “We can’t stop, Nadia.
 We’ll have to take the secret passage.”

 They reached the stone foyer, then pivoted to the left, entering the dining chamber as the gate continued clunking behind them.
 Once they entered the empty kitchen, Nadia’s mother and the guard pushed a large wooden cabinet to the side, exposing a lever, which Nadia’s mother pulled.
-The wall swung open like a door, revealing a dusty passage full of spider webs, a place that sent shivers done Nadia’s spine.
+The wall swung open like a door, revealing a dusty passage full of spider webs, a place that sent shivers down Nadia’s spine.

 “Get in, Nadia.”